ajvondrak/git-topics/ronn/git-topics-finish.1.md

 example, features A & B might be merged to _develop_ for testing, and they may have conflicts with each other.
 But then if you decide to only release feature A, these conflicts won't exist on _master_.
-So be careful about how you coordinate dependencies between multiple topics; git-rerere(1) and git-topics-use(1) may be helpful.
+So be careful about how you coordinate dependencies between multiple topics; git-rerere(1) may be helpful.

 ## SEE ALSO